-For anyone who first plays this game after the beloved Legend of Zelda: Ocarina of Time, getting used to the controls is a bit of a challenge.
+For anyone who first plays this game after the beloved Legend of Zelda Majora's Mask, getting used to the controls is a bit of a challenge.
 As with any game, the new Zelda has its pros and cons.
 One important factor to point out before purchasing the game is that you must have the Wii MotionPlus sensor attached to the controller, so older Wii owners must upgrade the controller before playing the game.

 In a city named Skyloft, which is a city in the sky.
 Link must fly between quests and boards using a bird called Loftwing.
 Jumping off the edge of Skyloft and calling your bird is a fun part of the game, but flying to different areas is aggravating.
 Once you fly to an area, you use the save points to jump to different boards quickly, but you still must use Loftwing to move between areas.

-After Zelda goes missing, Link is sent out by Zelda’s father to find her.
+Link is sent out by Zelda’s father to find her.
 Link later finds out that Zelda is part of a prophecy to save the world, and Link must join her on the mission.
 In addition to Link searching for Zelda, a demon lord is also searching for her, and Link must defend Zelda against the demons.

 Pros: More Active Movements and Graphics

-When you first start playing Zelda, the controls and movements are more advanced than older Zelda games.
+When you first start playing this Legend of Zelda game on the Wii, the controls and movements are more advanced than older Zelda games.
 Each slash, jab and push is controlled by the Wii nunchuck and motion controller.
 For people who are not used to playing a new Wii, you start the game wondering where the good old days of normal controllers went to.

-The graphics are better than older games, but Legend of Zelda stays true to the cartoon-like look of the characters.
-Cinematography and graphics are similar to older games, but just like any new video game, Skyward Sword has better graphics than its predecessors.
+But Legend of Zelda stays true to the cartoon-like look of the characters.
+Cinematography and graphics are similar to older games, but just like any new video game, The Legend of Zelda Skyward Sword has better graphics than its predecessors.